How Google Adwords Management Agencies research Competitors

 Google Keyword Planner

 Google’s Keyword Planner is an excellent option if you have no paid tools at your disposal.
 You can search for terms relevant to your business or industry and see data for related search terms.
 It shows estimates for monthly volume and even the competitiveness of each keyword.
-Using this data, you can formulate what keywords in your industry are the most competitive and what campaigns might look.
+Using this data, you can formulate what keywords in your industry are the most competitive and what campaigns might look like.
 Now the Google Planner will not show competitors’ campaigns, but you can begin to piece it together with enough digging.

 Your Own Google Search Research